dheeraj234/nobelprize/README.md

-# nobelprize
-follow the step for the execution of the code
+follow the steps for the execution

-git clone your-destination-folder
+git clone the repository or simply download

+open it in your IDE

-now open the terminal and run the following instructions:
+now in the terminal change directory cd nobel_prize

-cd your-destination-folder

-npm install # installing the dependencies
+now run npm install for installing all dependencies

-npm start # or 'node .'

-now to run the following code run this command on terminal

-node nobel.js
+After installation run node nobel.js

-now server gets started inside the terminal
+now the server will be started on port 3000

-And after that copy the path of html file and then open any browser paste the path of the html file

-now finally nobel prize webpage opens up and then you can working on it.
+open your browser and go to localhost:3000

+this will open the html page with inputs

+enter the input(remainder that this case sensitive so a small letter in place of capital letter will not give you the correct output).

+you will get the output